Rick Mackenbach - Master student

 The Computational Sensemaking Lab (CSLab) focuses on how to ‘make sense‘ in the context of complex information and knowledge processes.

-This is enabled using computational methods for analysis, interpretation, and intelligent decision-support.
-By collecting and analyzing rich data to transform our understanding of individuals, organizations, and societies, we aim at augmenting human intelligence for assisting the involved actors in all their purposes both online and in the physical world.
+This is enabled by developing computational methods and tools for advanced modeling, explicative analysis, and transparent decision-support.
+Then, also by collecting and analyzing rich data to transform our understanding of individuals, organizations, and societies, we aim at augmenting human intelligence for assisting the involved actors in all their purposes both online and in the physical world.

 Our research focuses on: